 Thirteen years into this journey, I still find myself struggling with fears at times.
 Fortunately, today it’s nothing like those early days: waking up in a panic, nightmares, hypervigilance…

 Last week I shared some very specific techniques/therapeutic interventions known to help with processing trauma and trauma-based fear.
 Today I’ll share a bit about ways women (including myself), commonly try to cope with our fears that—that really aren't so helpful.
 I'll end with some general principles we can adopt to move toward living a more fear-free life.

 57% of the 2014/2015 Survey of Wives of Sex Addicts respondents said they felt the need to try and control things around them—in order to feel safe.
 This is a normal first reaction to betrayal and the terror it creates in our lives.
 Let's not allow anyone to shame us about this.
 In many instances, it can be helpful to our immediate survival.
 Moreover, let's not buy into the lie that boundaries are manipulative or controlling.
 They are not.
 See this previous post for more.

-Thus, some controlling, with regards to our husbands, makes sense initially (see more on this in Beyond Betrayal).
+Thus, some "controlling" (actually boundaries), with regards to our husbands, makes sense initially (see more on this in Beyond Betrayal).
 However, there is a type of controlling that is not a sustainable, long-term strategy for coping with our fears.
 As Patrick Fleming says in Shattered Soul: “There is no peace, no serenity in tightly holding on, in truth it simply makes you more frightened and insecure.
 Fearful clinging begets more fear in a vicious circle.”

 So how do we get out of this circle if this is where we live?